cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 gas flow into or out of the lungs and causes difficulty in both spontaneous and mechanical ventilation.
 A number of factors can trigger bronchospasms, including a foreign body in the airway and stimulation of an endotracheal tube in patients with reactive disease @cite Woodworth2012anesthesia .
-The %BioGears
+The
 %Respiratory Model accounts for this respiratory distress by adjusting the resistance of the bronchi units.
 The increase in bronchial airway resistance results in a decrease in gas flow in and out of the alveoli, which in turn affects the gas